mattpall123/banking-platform/README.md

 # Banking Platform

-A simulated banking management system built to demonstrate the engineering patterns used by core banking systems — double-entry ledger, idempotent transfers, immutable audit log, and concurrency-safe money movement.
+A simulated banking management system built with claude to demonstrate the engineering patterns used by core banking systems — double-entry ledger, idempotent transfers, immutable audit log, and concurrency-safe money movement.

 > **Note:** This is a learning/portfolio project.
 No real money, no real PCI compliance.
 The point is to model how a real bank's backend works.